markdiener10/jackhenry/README.md

 "Bruno" is a Postman like REST testing application that can be installed using homebrew:
 (brew install bruno).
 You can find the Bruno json queries file in the /bruno directory.

+You will need to select the JackHenry environment configuration and also load your APIKEY into this environment config as well.

 ### Testing

 Make sure you change the value of the APIKEY const in the main.go file before running tests.
 If not, you will receive 401 error.

-When loading the devcontainers.json file, make sure you rebuild the container to validate your environment is correct.
+When loading the devcontainers.json file, make sure you load the project in the container and rebuild the container to validate your docker dev environment is correct.

-execute "make test" from the command prompt
+execute "make test" from the terminal command prompt to check the state of the project.

 ### Dev notes